Long Eaton: Sport

 Long Eaton United F.C. plays in the Midland Football League, as founder members in 2014.
 The club was formed in 1956 but records show football prominent in the town for many years before.
 The Football Club has many junior sides and gained FA Charter Standard Community Club status in 2013.
-It also has a ladies' team competing in the East Midlands Womens Football League.
+It also has a ladies' team competing in the East Midlands Women's Football League.

 Long Eaton RFC is a Rugby Union club, established in 1969.

 Long Eaton Swimming Club, one of Derbyshire's largest, arose in 2007, when the Trident and Treonte swimming clubs merged.
 It covers all levels, from learners to competitive senior and master swimmers.
 Its home pool is at West Park Leisure Centre.

 Long Eaton Cricket Club, established in 1972, currently has three senior teams competing in the South Nottinghamshire Cricket League, two Sunday league teams in the Newark Club Cricket Alliance league and a junior training section that plays competitive cricket in the Erewash Young Cricketers League.

 Sawley Cricket Club moved onto West Park from nearby Sawley park in 1977.
 It has four senior teams competing in the Derbyshire County Cricket League and a junior training section that plays competitively in the Erewash Young Cricketers League.

 Long Eaton Park Croquet Club (LEPCC) was founded in 1980 and is located behind the West Park Leisure Centre.
 The club is a full member of the Croquet Association and is an active member of the Federation of East Midlands Croquet Clubs (FEMCC).

 Long Eaton Speedway raced at the Long Eaton Stadium in Station Road.
 The first meet was held on 18 May 1929.
 The Long Eaton Invaders became National Speedway Champions in 1984.
 However, the speedway stadium closed in 1997 and its site is held by an estate of houses and flats and by a playing field for Grange Primary School.

 Long Eaton Rangers F.C. was founded in 1889 but left the Midland League in 1899.